Monitors

 Nuances

-Suits gamers with mid-range GPUs seeking high refresh rates (3 sources)
+Ideal for gamers seeking high refresh rates and low response times (7 sources)

 Offers a balance of performance and affordability (1 sources)